chrisstraw/angular-dockerize/README.md

-Example of Dockerized Angular project
+Example of Dockerized Angular project using a devcontainer

 _I typically create my git repo separately, then create my angular app in another directory, then copy it into my git directory_